-See "Hydraulic Diagram - Vacuum Fan Motor System (8 Row)" on page 6-43 The valve block also contains a check valve that prevents vacuum fan from operating in wrong direction if pressure is applied to of motor return side and allows fan to coast to a stop when tractor hydraulic control is returned to neutral.
+See "Hydraulic Diagram - Vacuum Fan Motor System (8 Row)" on page 6-46 in Lubrication and Maintenance section.
+The valve block also contains a check valve that prevents vacuum fan from operating in wrong direction if pressure is applied to of motor return side and allows fan to coast to a stop when tractor hydraulic control is returned to neutral.